Youssef-Saad/Investigate-a-Dataset-Medical-Appointments-No-Shows-/README.md

 # Investigate-a-Dataset-Medical-Appointments-No-Shows-
-I examined the dataset and resolved a few issues, such as eliminating incorrect data and creating new characteristics based on existing data.
+I examined the dataset from Kaggle (https://www.kaggle.com/joniarroba/noshowappointments) and resolved a few issues, such as eliminating incorrect data and creating new characteristics based on existing data.
 The majority of the variables in the dataset were studied and got amazing findings, and a few observations were made by comparing